This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Map of Emerald Pools Trail in Zion National Park / One Day in Zion

 The Emerald Pools Trail consists of a series of interconnected paths, including the Lower Emerald Pool Trail, the Middle Emerald Pool Trail, and the Upper Emerald Pool Trail.
-Each section offers a unique experience, so choose the ones that best fit your time and energy level.
+Each section offers a unique experience.

-As you ascend the trail, you will be treated to breathtaking views of cascading waterfalls, delicate wildflowers, and sparkling pools that lend their name to this enchanting area.
-Take your time to appreciate the serenity of the surroundings, feeling the mist on your face and listening to the gentle sounds of nature.
+As you ascend the trail, you will be treated to breathtaking views of cascading waterfalls, wildflowers, and pools that lend their name to this area.

 What is cool is that this trail takes you under an alcove with the waterfall spilling over it.